-- The restaurant owners may want to retire or are tired of being their own boss, deciding the reality of owning a restaurant is a little too…real.
-Health problems, family problems or other personal problems may make owning a restaurant too difficult for some people.
+- The restaurant owners may want to retire or they may be tired of being their own bosses.
+It's a demanding job, and the long hours can take a toll.
+Health complications, family issues, or other personal problems may make owning a restaurant too difficult for some people.
 If it's not right for them, make sure owning a restaurant is right for you.

-- Or they may not be making enough money to cover their overhead (warning bells) and want to unload the restaurant before they lose their entire investment (louder warning bells).
+- They may not be making enough money to cover their overhead (warning bells) and want to unload the restaurant before they lose their entire investment (louder warning bells).

-Unless you are very familiar with the restaurant that is for sale (you either worked there or frequented it regularly) you should find out how the location is working for the business.
-Is it located in a good spot?
-It visible enough to bring in foot traffic?
+Unless you are very familiar with the restaurant that is for sale (you either worked there or frequented it) you should find out how the location is working for the business.
+Is it located in a busy area?
+Is it visible enough to bring in foot traffic?
 Is there enough parking to encourage business?
-If space is rented, then you will need to speak with the landlord about the rent, to find out if it is going up in the near future and how long a lease will be required once you take over ownership.
+What is the competition like nearby?
+Have any new restaurants opened recently that might hurt business?
+If the property is rented, is the rent fair for the neighborhood?
+What are the future terms of the lease?